 Group therapy and meeting with others who share similar stories is a proven way to get on the road to recovery from many illnesses.
 Having an overactive bladder is no different.
 Instead of continuing to suffer on your own, there’s an opportunity to get together with similar people like you who suffer from an overactive bladder.
-The best part is you can meet with these people at a luxurious retreat.
+The best part is you can meet these people at a luxurious retreat.

-Retreat for an overactive bladder
+Retreat for an Overactive Bladder

 The latest in self-help retreats, where you spend a few days away from it all to tackle your problem, is designed for people with an overactive bladder.

-Living with an overactive bladder
+Living with an Overactive Bladder

-Other ways to control your overactive bladder are maintaining a normal body weight and monitoring your fluid intake.
+Other ways to control your overactive bladder are maintaining normal body weight and monitoring your fluid intake.
 Both factors can ease overactive bladder symptoms.